lucky-lanes/Lucky-Lanes/README.md

 # LuckyLanes
-This project is for the LuckyLanes bowling alley to keep track of specific athlete data entered by a user and stored in a local database.
-The user can view athlete's data, manipulate athlete's data, view printable forms for data gathering, and print out athlete's data.
+This project is for the LuckyLanes bowling alley to keep track of specific athlete data entered by users and stored in a local database.
+A user can create an account, log in, view athlete's data, manipulate athlete's data, view printable forms for data gathering, and print out athlete's data.
 The application uses Java and JavaFX.

 ## Setup For IDE Use
-You'll need to install the following libraries into your project (these libraries are in the google drive)
+You'll need to install the following libraries into your project (these libraries are in the google drive) (Note: libraries besides Java 8 are included in the github repository)

    1. pdfblox-2.0.17.jar
         1. This allows you to work with PDF documents, such as creation, manipulation, and extraction
         2. This is within the project by default but you may have to relink it on downloading the project from github